-- changes in air quality; - an estimate of the direct greenhouse gas emissions associated with all phases of the project as well as any mitigation measures proposed to minimize greenhouse gas emissions.
-This information is to be presented by individual pollutant and should also be summarized in CO2 equivalent per year; - ✓ justify all estimates and emission factors used in the analysis; - ✓ provide the methods and calculations used for the analysis; and - ✓ compare and assess the level of estimated emissions of greenhouse gases to the regional, provincial and federal emission targets. - changes in ambient noise levels; and - changes in night-time light levels. - 6.2.2.
-Changes to groundwater and surface water - changes to groundwater flow patterns, fluxes, and divides based on the results of groundwater flow modelling; - changes to turbidity, oxygen level, water temperature, ice formation and flow regimes, water quality;
+- an estimate of direct air pollutant emissions (including total suspended particulates, fine particulates smaller than 2.5 microns (PM{2.5}), respirable particulates of less than 10 microns (PM10), carbon monoxide (CO), sulphur oxides (SOx), nitrogen oxides (NOx), ammonia (NH3), volatile organic compounds (VOCs) and any other air pollutants as well as any mitigation measures proposed to minimize emissions; - an estimate of the direct greenhouse gas emissions associated with all phases of the project as well as any mitigation measures (including efficacy of these measures) proposed to minimize greenhouse gas emissions.
+This information is to be presented by individual pollutant and should also be summarized in CO2 equivalent per year; - ✓ justify all estimates and emission factors used in the analysis; - ✓ provide the methods and calculations used for the analysis; and - ✓ compare and assess the level of estimated emissions of greenhouse gases to the regional, provincial and federal emission targets. - changes in ambient noise levels; and - changes in night-time light levels.

+6.2.2.
+Changes to surface water